lkuper/CMPS290S-2018-09/_posts/2018-11-17-time-is-partial-or-why-do-distributed-consistency-models-and-weak-memory-models-look-so-similar-anyway.md

 In [his 2014
 book](https://www.microsoft.com/en-us/research/publication/principles-of-eventual-consistency/),
 Sebastian Burckhardt attempts to comprehensively characterise the behaviour of the many kinds of consistency models.
-The framework they develop describes, among other mathematical structures, two logical orderings of events, “visibility" and “arbitration"—which also appeared previously in Burckhardt and his co-authors' [2014 POPL paper on specifying and verifying replicated data
+This characterisation involves, among other mathematical structures, two logical orderings of events, “visibility" and “arbitration"—which also appeared previously in Burckhardt and his co-authors' [2014 POPL paper on specifying and verifying replicated data